 The firm also produced Domani racing sidecars which were very successful, and Krauser Racing Team rider Toni Mang became 250cc world champion in 1980.
 Later in the 80s they campaigned successfully with LCR-framed machines in the 80cc class.

 The Krauser continued with LCR who produced the Krauser Domani and Dopo Domani.
 Domani was also built in France under licence by AJF Motoside - these were based on the K1100 16 valve BMW fours and were sold in Europe and Japan.

 Sources: lcr-sidecar.com, GTU Oldtimerservice, moto-collection.org.

 Internet address not found.

-If you have a query about Krauser motorcycles, or have some information to add about these classic German machines, please contact us
+If you have a query of information about Krauser motorcycles please contact us